 If this stigma is something that you have experienced, we want you to know that we hear you, we see you, your feelings are valid, and we are doing our best to tear it down.
 It’s time to #SpeakUp.

 MannMukti translates to “mental liberation” in Hindi.
-Our mission is to encourage healthy, open dialogue of mental health issues in an effort to remove stigma, improve awareness and promote self-care.
+Our mission is to encourage healthy, open dialogue of South Asian mental health issues in an effort to remove stigma, improve awareness and promote self-care.

 After months of recruiting, planning, designing, and researching, MannMukti was launched in May 2017.

-Here on the MannMukti website, you’ll find a diverse array of real stories from other South Asians who've lived with mental illness and want you to know that you’re not alone.
-Our "Stories of Stigma" podcast series connects interested listeners with experts on South Asian mental health, through interviews hosted by the MannMukti team.
+Here on the MannMukti website, you’ll find a diverse array of real stories of South Asian mental health journeys.
+These people want you to know that you’re not alone.
+Our “Stories of Stigma” podcast series connects interested listeners with experts on South Asian mental health, through interviews hosted by the MannMukti team.
 Background information on mental health conditions and treatments help keep you informed and aware, even if you’re not currently seeking help.
 Research and articles keep you updated about scientific developments on the link between immigration, South Asian culture, and mental health.
 Detailed resources offer options for addressing your mental health with professionals in your area, or for learning more from national advocacy groups and other South Asian organizations.

 Our social media pages (Facebook, Instagram, Twitter) offer mental health content and resources on your newsfeed, while our MannMukti Community forum for connecting with others enables you to normalize conversations about mental health and defeat stigma.
 Finally, our University Chapters and Ambassador Program organize students and professionals around the mission of MannMukti, foster community through grass-roots initiatives, and encourage local self-care.